Gear Reviews10 min read

 Cons:

-- Buckles may not hold up as long under heavy use
+• Buckles might not hold up as long under heavy use

 4. Kurgo Tru-Fit Smart Harness (Best for Car Travel)

-The Kurgo Tru-Fit does double duty as a walking harness and a crash-tested car restraint.
-It includes a seatbelt tether and has been tested to withstand forces from dogs up to 75 pounds.
+Most vets I know recommend restraining dogs in the car.
+The Kurgo Tru-Fit does double duty.
+It's a walking harness and a crash-tested car restraint.
+It includes a seatbelt tether.
+They tested it for dogs up to 75 pounds.
+(Which gives me peace of mind when Benny rides shotgun).

 Buy the Kurgo Tru-Fit Harness on Amazon